Interview – Tony Todd

 Still from Candyman (1992)

-Tony Todd – This is me man, I just do me, but the real Tony is at home who plants a garden, rescues cats, and about to rescue a dog.
+Tony Todd – This is me man, I just do me, but the real Tony is at home who plants a garden, rescues cats, and is about to rescue a dog.
 I do philanthropic work with the homeless, I get in there and feed soup kitchens and stuff.
 I work with the organization called My Brother’s Keeper, we make sure that every year people get their knapsack filled with the essential goodies like a toothbrush, soap, a face cloth, things that we take for granted.
-When we give these people these things, their faces light up like they just received a 4K Ultra HD 60 Inch smart television, and there’s nothing that I would exchange.
+When we give these people these things, their faces light up like they just received a 4K Ultra HD 60-inch smart television, and there’s nothing that I would exchange.

-The voices depends on whatever the situation is.
+The voice depends on whatever the situation is.
 I was taught as an actor that you can only act what you know of life.
 You can only know life unless you engage within it.
 So, if someone asked me how do you achieve zenness, I said, “I don’t know, you have to plant the seeds, you have to have the patience to sit back and watch them grow.”
 It could take 10 days, 15 days, whatever it takes, that’s what it needs.

 CrypticRock.com – That is a lot of good work you do.
-One can imagine it helps also put life in a perspective as well.
+One can imagine it helps also put life in perspective as well.

 Tony Todd – Yeah, and I keep it real.
 I surround myself with good people and good souls.
 I give and get, it’s karma.